ArmDeveloperEcosystem/arm-learning-paths/content/install-guides/azure_login.md

 layout: installtoolsall         # DO NOT MODIFY.
 Always true for tool install articles
 ---

-Before you begin, make sure that azure cli is installed in your local sysytem.
+Before you begin, make sure that azure cli is installed in your local machine.
 To install azure cli, follow this [guide](/install-guides/azure-cli).

 In this section you will learn how to authenticate to the Azure environment using Azure CLI.
 Once logged in, the CLI allows you to query and interact with the cloud resource.